-This easy-to-make lamb stock recipe with roasted lamb bones and vegetables is the perfect base for soups, stews, or sauces.
+Learn how to make lamb stock with roasted lamb bones and vegetables, which is the perfect base for soups, stews, or sauces.

-Making lamb stock is super easy, healthy, and delicious.
-It's also a great way of using any leftover fresh or roasted lamb bones you might have.
-Just the bones, a few vegetables, spices, and water, and a few hours of gentle simmering, and you will have a flavorful, brightly colored stock perfect for making any kind of soup, stew, or sauce.
+Making this lamb stock recipe is super easy, healthy, and delicious.
+It’s also a great way to use up any leftover fresh or roasted lamb bones.
+All you need are the bones, a few vegetables, some spices, and water.

-Simmer the lamb broth or stock a few hours longer to get an amazing, concentrated lamb bone broth.
+Simmer the lamb stock a few hours longer to get an amazing, concentrated lamb bone broth.

 Jump to recipe